apache/spark/README.md

 ## Example Programs

 Spark also comes with several sample programs in the `examples` directory.
-To run one of them, use `./bin/run-example <class> <params>`.
+To run one of them, use the `./bin/spark-submit` script.
 For example:

+    ./bin/spark-submit \
+      --class org.apache.spark.examples.SparkLR \
-    ./bin/run-example org.apache.spark.examples.SparkLR local[2]
+      --master local[2] \
+      lib/spark-examples*.jar

 will run the Logistic Regression example locally on 2 CPUs.

-Each of the example programs prints usage help if no params are given.
+Many of the example programs print usage help if no params are given.

-All of the Spark samples take a `<master>` parameter that is the cluster URL to connect to.
-This can be a mesos:// or spark:// URL, or "local" to run locally with one thread, or "local[N]" to run locally with N threads.
+When running Spark examples you can pass `--master` parameter to the submission script.
+This can be a mesos:// or spark:// URL, "yarn-cluster" or "yarn-client" to run on YARN, and "local" to run locally with one thread, or "local[N]" to run locally with N thread.

 ## Running Tests